dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 ```

-Step2: In this step we will add `ClusterConfigTemplate` and the `ClusterTemplate` templates and the reference to the Supply Chain for configs.
+Step2: In this step we will add `ClusterConfigTemplate` and the `ClusterTemplate` templates and the reference to the Supply Chain for App-Configs.
 Lets add a template:
 ```editor:append-lines-to-file
 file: custom-supply-chain/custom-app-config-template.yaml